SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/main-screen/side-panel.md

 The side panel is a multifunctional panel located rightmost on every screen in SuperOffice (except for the Inbox).

 Use the side panel to view and use information from other parts of your CRM solution.
 For example, to work your way through lists of contacts to call, sales to update, or sales proposals to follow up.
-You can choose from different views by clicking the ![icon][img3] arrow next to the side panel's name.
+You can choose from different views by clicking the arrow (<i class="ph ph-caret-down" aria-hidden="true"></i>) next to the side panel's name.

 ![The side panel is located on the right side of SuperOffice CRM -screenshot][img10]

 > [!TIP]
-> You can minimize the side-panel by clicking the ![icon][img4] minimize icon on the upper right corner, to get more room for the main cards and archives.
+> You can minimize the side-panel by clicking <i class="ph ph-sidebar-simple" aria-label="Sidebar icon"></i> on the upper right corner, to get more room for the main cards and archives.

 The side panel is useful for showing information complementary to the screen you are in.
 For example, you can display the monthly calendar at the same time as you are viewing the daily calendar in the Diary screen, to give you a better overview, or you can show the members of a selection linked to a project you are looking at in the Project screen.
 You can also add custom views to the side panel, from Settings and Maintenance.